mdeguzis/RetroRig/README.md

 (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
 I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."

-It will overwrite:

-* Emulator configs for supported emulators (see "Section 1: Installation" of the wiki)

-Also configs related to:

-* qjoypad
-* Blacklisting xpad
-* Autostarted application entries (XBMC, qjoypad)
-* xboxdrv init scripts and configurations
-* The XBMC xsession (if used)
+It will overwrite some folders for supported emulators and a few system files.
+Please see the wiki entries under "Installation," and "Advanced Configuration."

 ## Some current features include